neopsis/niagara-gradle-plugins/README.md

 }
 ```

+### Task `buildRelease`

+The `buildRelease` task extends the standard `jar` task by copying generated artifacts from the `%niagara_home%\modules`
+directory `niagaraRepositoryHome/modules-4.x`.
+In doing so, the module name in the repository is expanded by its version,
+so that the old version is not irreversibly overwritten.
+The task depends on the tasks `clean` and `jar`.
+The `buildRelease`
+task always compiles against the Niagara version defined in the property `build_release`.

 ### Task `bundleRelease`

-Neopsis plugin offers a task `bundleRelease`.
-Use the task to create the final module bundle that is ready
-for distribution.
-The task
+The `bundleRelease` creates the final module bundle that is ready for distribution.
+The task depends on the task `buildRelease`

-* cleans the project
-* creates and signs module jar files
-* saves a copy the module jar files in the repository defined in `gradle.properties` as `niagaraRepositoryHome`
-* creates a ZIP file with all module parts and optional additional modules defined in `build.gradle.kts`, section
+and it creates a ZIP file with all module parts and optional additional modules defined in `build.gradle.kts`, section `bundle modules{}`.
-  `bundle modules{}`.
-The ZIP file will be saved in `niagaraRepositoryHome`.

-As mentioned in the chapter `gradle.properties`, it is always compiled against the version defined
-in the property `build_release`.
-The other modules, if they are part of the release bundle, will also be taken from this version.

-You can use the file `buildAllReleases.cmd` to create bundles for all Niagara releases in one shot.
+The ZIP files ar saved in `niagaraRepositoryHome` directory.
+You can use the batch file `buildAllReleases.cmd` to create all bundles
+for all Niagara releases in one shot.